 intuitively resonates with our idea of a society guided by ethical and moral rules underpinning social solidarity; rules respecting fundamental individual human rights…

-The argument raised by legal positivists that positive laws of a Sovereign state derive their legitimacy solely from legal norms enacted by their legislature is questionable in view of Rawls’ assertion that:
+Arguments raised by legal positivists that positive laws of Sovereign States derive their legitimacy solely from legal norms enacted by their legislature conflict with Rawls’ assertion that: